ThomasTavernier/Improve-Crunchyroll/docs/en/description.md

  - Add video playback speed shortcuts
  - Open header menu on hover option
  - Add Picture-in-Picture button (no subtitles)
+ - Maximize on double-click option
  - Each features can be turn on/off
  - Backup/reset settings

 New:
  - Add integration options with MyAnimeList and AniList
- - Maximize on double-click option
+ - Add the broadcast date of the next episode

 Support new version of Crunchyroll.
 Feedbacks are welcomed!